Polyamory Is Not Polygyny

 The sex-patterning of polyamory in society at large will probably depend to a large degree on which groups have greater bargaining power in their respective mating pools.
 The NYT article suggest that certain demographics of low-status men can use polyamory as a hedge against abandonment/no monogamous mating opportunities because it is a relatively rare strategy, but that might change once high-status men can openly take multiple paramours.
 Monogamy has always been a sort of affirmative action for men.
 Polyamory may work very well as a frequency-dependent mating strategy, especially for women of all status levels who can enjoy their greater relative access to partners.

-My expectation from historical and cross-cultural observation is that polyamory would devolve into polygamy for most of the population once it is established as a norm.
+My expectation from historical and cross-cultural observation is that polyamory would devolve into polygyny/polygamy for most of the population once it is established as a norm.
 Because of this expectation, I would prefer that polyamory remains a tolerated practice rather than a social institution on par with monogamous marriage.
-Polygamy is a very stable attractor state that appears to have a lot of undesirable social correlates.
+Polygyny/Polygamy is a very stable attractor state that appears to have a lot of undesirable social correlates.

+That example is possibly skewed by the male-female sex ratio among available african-americans.
+But I admit it is at least a bit relevant.

+The African-American community has been a bellwhether for diachronic changes in US mating markets and social norms, but I agree with your point about skewed sex ratios.
+I think the key here is to identify the real vs theoretical mating pools for each demographic group and imagine how they might change under different regimes not just at the transition, but at t+1.
+It is possible that certain of polyamory’s current advantages obtain largely because it is a low-frequency non-standard strategy.

 You can’t compare these statistics.
 Assuming that everyone is heterosexual in these samples, the total sum of men in relationships has to equal the total sum of women in relationships.
 But the distribution of partners for poly women is right-skewed when compared to the distribution of partners for poly men; the percentages are higher in almost every category.
 Unless that 0.5% of poly men has an enormous number of partners, your own data proves that you can’t infer anything from it because it’s so shit.